MonuCarpenter/contest/output.md

 ### Output
 YES
 NO
-YES
+NO
-YES
+NO
 NO
 NO
-YES
+NO
 NO
 NO
 NO
-YES
+NO
-YES
+NO

 ### Expected Output
 YES